WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 * **`--kerberos-principal`** The Kerberos principal to authenticate with and perform migrations as.
 This principal should map to the [HDFS super user](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#The_Super-User) using [auth_to_local](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SecureMode.html#Mapping_from_Kerberos_principals_to_OS_user_accounts) rules.
 * **`--kerberos-keytab`** The Kerberos keytab containing the principal defined for the `--kerberos-principal` parameter.
 This must be accessible to the local system user running the LiveData Migrator service (default is `hdfs`).
 * **`--source`** Provide this parameter to use the file system resource created as a source.
 This is referenced in the UI when configuring the _Unknown source_.
-* **`--properties-files`** Reference a list of existing properties files, each that contains Hadoop configuration properties in the format used by `core-site.xml` or `hdfs-site.xml`.
+* **`--properties-files`** Reference a list of existing properties files that contain Hadoop configuration properties in the format used by `core-site.xml` or `hdfs-site.xml`.
 This is referenced in the UI as **Provide a path to files** under the _Additional Configuration_ option.
 * **`--properties`** Specify properties to use in a comma-separated key/value list.
 This is referenced in the UI as **Additional Configuration** under the _Additional Configuration_ option.

-##### Property files are required for NameNode HA
+##### Properties files are required for NameNode HA

-If your Hadoop cluster has [NameNode HA enabled](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HDFSHighAvailabilityWithQJM.html), you must provide the local filesystem path to the property files that define the configuration for the nameservice ID.
+If your Hadoop cluster has [NameNode HA enabled](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HDFSHighAvailabilityWithQJM.html), you must provide the local filesystem path to the properties files that define the configuration for the nameservice ID.

 **Source HDFS filesystem**: These configuration files will likely be in a default location depending on the distribution of the Hadoop cluster.